PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 }
 ```

-To create a package you can take advantage of existing util `buildVimPlugin`.
+To create a package you can take advantage of existing utility `buildVimPlugin`.
 Actually, this is how all plugins in Nixpkgs are defined.
 As the source pass the
-github repo from the flake inputs.
+GitHub repo from the flake inputs.

 ```nix
 # packages/vimPlugins/telescopeRecentFiles.nix